Return to Redox menu

 Problem #17: S2O32¯, thiosulfate:

-By the way, molecular elements (the seven diatomics plus P4 and S8) are considered to be uncombined.
+By the way, molecular elements (the seven diatomics plus O3, P4, and S8) are considered to be uncombined.
+Elements are only considered combined when they are bonded to at least one other (different) element.

 Problem #19: Determine the oxidation number of P in P2O5.